 But the options for apprenticeships provide an unbelievable variety of opportunities for your child to get into a specified field of work.

 It’s worth looking at the National Apprenticeship Service to investigate all the options available.

 How do you know that the employer will look after your child when at work?

 Good apprenticeship providers will carefully vet every employer they work with.

 At LDN Apprenticeships, we check-in weekly with our learners and have regular contact with all of the employers we’re working with.
 Apprentices also have the tools to contact us at any time during the day or night with any issues they may have.

 What happens at the end of the apprenticeship?

-As mentioned earlier, 9/10 of our apprentices go on to a positive next step after completing a London Group apprenticeship.
+As mentioned earlier, 9/10 of our apprentices go on to a positive next step after completing an apprenticeship with LDN Apprenticeships.
 Permanent employment isn’t the only option available to those who finish an apprenticeship.